coassoftwaresystems/delphi-modbus/docs/readme.txt

 are based on the Internet Direct (aka 'Indy') components, which ship with Delphi.

-A Delphi 2005 note: the Indy 10 packages which ship with Delphi 2005 are very old, and DelphiModbus requires them to be replaced by a more recent version which is available for download from the Indy project website.

 Packages are provided and tested for all mentioned Delphi versions, although full testing occurs only on 2007, XE3 and the latest version (which are my main Delphi versions for production use).
 I expect that the Delphi 2006 packages will